Forde-Yard Dash: Grading Teams’ First Season In New Conferences

 Colorado’s rapid year-over-year improvement is attributable to smart staff and transfer moves by Deion Sanders, and even better play from program stars Travis Hunter and Shedeur Sanders.
 Two-way unicorn Hunter has positioned himself to be Colorado’s first Heisman Trophy winner since 1994.

-Army Black Knights (16).
-Realignment grade: A+.
+Army Black Knights (15).
+Realignment grade: A plus.
 New league: American.
 Old league: none.
 Outside the Power 4, Army has crushed the move from independent status to the American.
 The Knights will play Tulane in the AAC title game, location still to be determined, and despite being smashed by Notre Dame on Saturday retain at least a shred of playoff hope.

 Army was gifted with an advantageous league schedule, not playing Memphis or Tulane during the regular season.
 But that shouldn’t diminish the fact they’ve handled business with ruthless precision, rolling to a 7–0 mark.
 That immediate ascendance coincides with the conference firing six coaches.
 Make of that what you will.